-By Simone Benson, a fourth-grader who lives in San Diego
+By Simone Benson, a tween travel blogger and fourth-grader who lives in San Diego

 | If you want to explore Iceland in a way most people don’t get to see it, go off the beaten path and ride up Hekla Volcano with Moonwalker Tours.
 Our guide, Bessi, picked us up at our apartment in his Land Rover.
 (He told us that it is a very bad idea to call it a Jeep.)
 So off we went in one of the most fun cars, umm…Jeeps…um.
 LAND ROVERS I’ve ever been in.
 Okay, it was the only Land Rover I’ve ever been in.
 And it had REALLY big wheels so I think it can go over just about everything.
 And that is pretty much what we did.
 Bessie even had to let some air out of the tires before going up the mountain to make the ride more comfy.
 BE prepared to laugh and scream a lot.

 The waterfall we visited on this tour was beautiful.
 It looked like The Lord of The Rings or Game of Thrones or something from another time.
 It was pretty cool.
 (Besides my mom yelling at me to stay away from the edge!)
 There were two waterfalls forming into one and a lot of really tall stones … it was incredible!

 The Drive Up Hekla Volcano

 After we left the waterfall, Bessi told us we were going up a volcano … one that still erupts every seven years or so.
 The problem was that the last time it erupted was 16 years ago.
 So we were a little bit nervous.
 The drive up the volcano was beautiful but, I think I mentioned this, EXTREMELY bumpy!
 It was so fun to go up and down and down.
 Bessie said some rental cars try to go where we went and get stuck … no way would I ever do that.